There is an old Chinese curse which goes, "May you live in interesting times."

 Rabbi Lord Jonathan Sacks.
 "Cultural Climate Change."
 Standpoint Magazine (September, 2017).

 Reprinted with permission of Standpoint Magazine and Rabbi Lord Jonathan Sacks.

 Rabbi Lord Jonathan Sacks is currently the Ingeborg and Ira Rennert Global Distinguished Professor of Judaic Thought at New York University and the Kressel and Ephrat Family University Professor of Jewish Thought at Yeshiva University.
 Many of his books have been translated into French, Italian, Dutch, German, Portuguese, Korean and Hebrew.
-Those of his titles currently in print in English, include: Not in God's Name: Confronting Religious Violence, The Great Partnership: God Science and the Search for Meaning, The Persistence of Faith, Dignity of Difference: How to Avoid the Clash of Civilizations, Covenant and Conversation: Exodus, Covenant and Conversation: Genesis, Future Tense, and From Optimism to Hope.
+Those of his titles currently in print in English, include: The Politics of Hope, Not in God's Name: Confronting Religious Violence, The Great Partnership: God Science and the Search for Meaning, The Persistence of Faith, Dignity of Difference: How to Avoid the Clash of Civilizations, Covenant and Conversation: Exodus, Covenant and Conversation: Genesis, Future Tense, and From Optimism to Hope.
 You can read more of Rabbi Sacks' work or subscribe to his mailing list via his website www.rabbisacks.org.
 Follow him on Twitter here.Copyright © 2017 Rabbi Lord Jonathan Sacks

 back to top